TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-2.md

 I started with the weird breakpoint behavior in Chrome.
 Have I really found evidence that there's an inherent race condition between the main and rendering threads when scrolling triggers a DOM update?

 I struck pay dirt with "`why chromes rendering result is different when using breakpoints`".
 I found an [answer](https://stackoverflow.com/a/73567420) on Stack Overflow.
 It says that the browser enters a special "[spin the event loop](https://html.spec.whatwg.org/multipage/webappapis.html#spin-the-event-loop)" mode when it hits a breakpoint.
-In this mode the event loop continues background processes such as CSS animations and repaints of DOM changes, which disabling execution of event handlers.
+In this mode the event loop continues background processes such as CSS animations and repaints of DOM changes, while disabling execution of event handlers.

 Which explains the weird behavior I was seeing when debugging.
 No smoking gun there.